Confessions on a Dance Floor: Critical reception

-Confessions on a Dance Floor received acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 80, based on 28 reviews.
-Keith Caulfield from Billboard commented that Confessions is a "welcome return to form for the Queen of Pop".
-Stephen Thomas Erlewine from AllMusic commented that Confessions is the first album where Madonna sounds like a veteran musician since she created the record for "the dance clubs or, in other words, Madonna's core audience."
-Alan Braidwood from the BBC commented that "[t]his is the most commercial album Madonna has made in 15 years and it's magic."
-David Browne from Entertainment Weekly noted that for "all its pretenses of being giddy and spontaneous, though, Confessions is rarely either."
+Confessions on a Dance Floor received critical acclaim.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received a weighted average score of 80, based on 28 reviews.
+Keith Caulfield from Billboard commented that Confessions was a "welcome return to form for the Queen of Pop".
+Stephen Thomas Erlewine from AllMusic commented that Confessions was the first album where Madonna sounds like a veteran musician since she created the record for "the dance clubs or, in other words, Madonna's core audience."
+Alan Braidwood from the BBC called the album "magic" and named its tracks "Sorry", "Jump", "How High", "Push", and "Like it Or Not" as highlights.
+David Browne from Entertainment Weekly noted that, for "all its pretenses of being giddy and spontaneous, though, Confessions is rarely either."

-Alexis Petridis from The Guardian said that the album "may be a return to core values, but there's still a bravery about Confessions on a Dancefloor.
+Alexis Petridis from The Guardian said the album "may be a return to core values, but there's still a bravery about Confessions on a Dancefloor.
 It revels in the delights of wilfully plastic dance pop in an era when lesser dance-pop artists – from Rachel Stevens to Price's protege Juliet – are having a desperately thin time of it."
 Peter Robinson from Observer Music Monthly declared that the album ranks alongside Madonna's other albums like True Blue (1986) and Like a Prayer (1989).
 He credited producer Stuart Price for the album, noting that "Confessions clearly wouldn't exist without Madonna, but it's Price who steals the show."
 Stephen M. Deusner from Pitchfork noted that with the album "Madonna again reinvents herself, and it appears she's nearly lapped herself."
 According to Deusner, the music also makes her appear young.
-However he felt that the first half of the album till "I Love New York" was strong, while the second half "loses its delicate balance between pop frivolity and spiritual gravity".
+However, he felt that the first half of the album through "I Love New York" was strong, while the second half "loses its delicate balance between pop frivolity and spiritual gravity".